cjackson202/AOAI-FED-CIV-Workshop/README.md

  - ```New_York_State_Route_373.pdf```

-If access needed to the files above, please visit the search_documents folder in this repo.
+If access needed to the files above, please visit the [search_documents](https://github.com/t-cjackson/Azure-OpenAI-Workshop/tree/main/search_documents) folder in this repository.

 Example queries to execute: